poweraudio/surge/README.md

 This fork of Surge XT has the following changes:

 * The plugin is built with [a fork of JUCE] that includes fixes for IBM Power.
-* Removed architecture restrictions in the code; SIMDe is used for non-x86 architectures (and was already being used for ARM).
 * Added an option to use the system version of Lua instead of LuaJIT, enabling Lua support for architectures not supported by LuaJIT.
 * In the [`lv2-only`] branch, added CMake option `LV2_ONLY` to build the plugin